rikbrown/rik-hole/README.md

 ### Fixing reverse lookups

-Reverse lookups won't work because Pihole isn't the DHCP server (that's still the router).
+Reverse lookups won't work because Pi-hole isn't the DHCP server (that's still the router).

 We can forward these instead: